LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ## Conditional expressions using *logical operators*

- For these examples, assume this additional line of code has been executed :
+For these examples, assume this additional variable has been declared and initialized :
 ```javascript
 let wind = 0; // Wind speed in MPH
 ```